 UPDATE: Now they say that other countries are IN the grid and could cause disruption AT ANY TIME.

-Symantec, a major company in the field, has published their 24th Internet Security Threat Report.
-They describe thousands of websites compromised per month, many tens of millions of people’s data stolen, ransomeware attacks skyrocketing.
+Symantec, a major company in the field, has published its 24th Internet Security Threat Report.
+They describe thousands of websites compromised per month, many tens of millions of people’s data stolen, ransomware attacks skyrocketing.
 And don’t ever think you are too small to be attacked.

 So what does all this mean to you?